Netflix/metaflow-docs/docs/metaflow/introduction.md

 2. Once you have a rough idea for the first version of your project, it is useful to structure it as a workflow, or *flows* in Metaflow parlance.
 Metaflow makes this easy: You can copy-paste the best parts of a notebook as steps of a Metaflow flow.
 For details why this is a good idea and how to create flows in practice, see [Creating Flows](/metaflow/basics).

 3. Don't consider flows just as static configuration.
-They are living and dynamic entities that you should be able execute locally and improve gradually (this is where [`resume` comes in handy!](/metaflow/debugging#how-to-use-the-resume-command)).
+They are living and dynamic entities that you should be able to execute locally and improve gradually (this is where [`resume` comes in handy!](/metaflow/debugging#how-to-use-the-resume-command)).
 The workflow becomes the backbone of your application - in particular helping with [data flow through artifacts](/metaflow/basics#artifacts) - which enables much of the functionality in the next phases of the project.